Benifex

 mean user rating, on a likert scale of 1-5, when asked how easy did you find this task?

-Clearer categorisation
+Clearer content categorisation

 Users expressed confusion about whether results were topics, spaces, articles or people